Always-Growing/level-up-bandit-training/BANDIT_NOTES.md

 - file data
 - mv data data.gz
 - gunzip data.gz
-   22  file data
+- file data
-   23  mv data data.bz2
+- mv data data.bz2
-   24  bunzip2 data.bz2
+- bunzip2 data.bz2
-   25  file data
+- file data
-   26  mv data data.gz
+- mv data data.gz
-   27  gunzip data.gz
+- gunzip data.gz
-   28  file data
+- file data
-   29  tar xf data
+- tar xf data
-   30  file data
+- file data
-   31  tar xf data
+- tar xf data
-   32  file data
+- file data
-   33  ls -l
+- ls -l
-   34  mv data5.bin data
+- mv data5.bin data
-   35  file data
+- file data
-   36  tar xf data
+- tar xf data
-   37  ls -l
+- ls -l
-   38  mv data6.bin data
+- mv data6.bin data
-   39  file data
+- file data
-   40* mv data8 data.bz2
+- mv data8 data.bz2
-   41  bunzip2 data.bz2
+- bunzip2 data.bz2
-   42  file data
+- file data
-   43  tar xf data
+- tar xf data
-   44  ls -l
+- ls -l
-   45  mv data8.bin data
+- mv data8.bin data
-   46  file data
+- file data
-   47  mv data data.gz
+- mv data data.gz
-   48  gunzip data.gz
+- gunzip data.gz
-   49  file data
+- file data
-   50  cat data
+- cat data
+- history
 - Notes and learning points:
+- This level required a bunch of extracting of data, checking if I was at ascii text and repeating.
+- After extracting the bin files or the gunzips the data file was not updated.
+The extracted file had to be moved to replace the data file and then the process continued.
+- At the end of the process I used the history command to get a record of all the commands I used for this level.

 # Level 13 → 14 **Current Level**
 - username ssh bandit13@bandit.labs.overthewire.org -p 2220